vietnguyen1103/vietnguyen1103/README.md

 ### About Me
 * 🏡 I'm based in Ha Noi,Viet Nam.
 * 👨‍💻 Since 2016, I've been immersed in the world of coding, constantly learning and growing in this ever-evolving field.
 What drives me is not just the technical challenges, but the dedication to delivering quality work.
 While technology is my profession, I believe in maintaining a balanced life.
-When I'm not writing code, I cherish spending quality time with my family.
+When I'm not working, I cherish spending quality time with my family.
 My free time is filled with diverse interests – you might find me enjoying a good movie, getting lost in music, diving into an interesting book, catching up on the latest news, or playing soccer with friends.
 I find that this balance between professional growth and personal interests helps me stay creative and energized in my work as a software engineer.
 * ✉️  You can contact me at [vietnguyen1103@gmail.com](mailto:vietnguyen1103@gmail.com)

 ### Skills